kubernetes/community/keps/sig-api-machinery/customresources-pruning-and-defaulting.md

 ## Goals

 * Prune unknown fields from CustomResources silently.
-Unknown means not to be specified in the OpenAPI validation spec.
+Unknown means not specified in the OpenAPI validation spec.
 * Allow to opt-out of pruning via the OpenAPI validation spec for a subtree of the JSON objects.
 * Apply OpenAPI validation schema defaults to CustomResources.
 * Have simple semantics for pruning and defaulting.